DIDSR/BoneJ_Headless/Doc/install.rst

 Before proceeding, make sure you have all the requirements listed above.

-Fiji can be installed from the [official website](https://imagej.net/software/fiji/downloads).
+Fiji can be installed from the https://imagej.net/software/fiji/downloads.
 BoneJ must be added as a plugin within the Fiji installation.
-Instructions can be found from the [https://imagej.net/plugins/bonej#installation].
+Instructions can be found from the https://imagej.net/plugins/bonej#installation.

 Clone the repository